AmanSikarwar/EEG-To-Text/README.md

 ## Evaluation

-Evaluation scripts measure performance using various metrics (BLEU, ROUGE, WER, CER for decoding; Accuracy, F1 for sentiment).
+Evaluation scripts measure the performance using various metrics (BLEU, ROUGE, WER, CER for decoding; Accuracy, F1 for sentiment).
 Results are typically saved in `./results/` and `./score_results/`.

 * **EEG-to-Text Decoding:**
   * Use `eval_decoding2.py` (or potentially `eval_decoding.py`).